hpc-io/IOMiner/iominer/README.txt

-a pandas dataframe constructor (gen_pandas_for_darsh.py) that concatenates all the results from construct_darshan_map.py for a specified periods into a single dataframe, and persists it into the disk, a slurm dataframe constructor (gen_pandas_for_slurm.py) that takes in the result from batch_copy_darsh_lmt_slurm.py, and format slurm counters into pandas format indexed by jobid, as well as parallel_coordinate_plot.py that contains functions for clustering io metrics based on parallel coordiante plot.
+a pandas dataframe constructor (gen_pandas_for_darsh.py) that concatenates all the results from construct_darshan_map.py for a specified periods into a single dataframe, and persists it into the disk, a slurm dataframe constructor (gen_pandas_for_slurm.py) that takes in the result from batch_copy_darsh_lmt_slurm.py, and format slurm counters into pandas format indexed by jobid, gen_pandas_for_lmt.py that generates the lmt dataframe for LMT statistics, as well as parallel_coordinate_plot.py that contains functions for clustering io metrics based on parallel coordiante plot.

 iominer_sweepline.py takes in a job's Darshan log, and delivers multiple useful